qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 #### `type` : `imm_ptl:throw_item`
 Checks every tick for the item entity that cannot be instantly picked up.
 (When a player throws one item it cannot be instantly picked up because the item entity has pick-up delay.)
 If an item is not thrown within 2 seconds, it will have no pick-up delay and cannot trigger the generation.
 The item can survive in lava for 1 tick, so throwing a non-fire-proof item into lava could still trigger the generation.
 * `item` Item id.
+#### `type` : `conventional_dimension_change`
+It will be triggered when the player experiences conventional dimension travel (with loading screen), for example going through a vanilla nether portal.
+This is useful for converting other mod's portal.